fitle-dev/scikit-deploy/README.md

 ## Requirements

-You will require python 3 and Docker installed on your system.
+You will need python 3 and Docker installed on your system.
+You can deploy any model trained with scikit-learn, or which implements the same `predict()` method as scikit-learn models (eg. xgboost).

 ## Installing